 The Student Conduct Process is the formal conduct process that utilizes a preponderance-of-the-evidence (more likely than not) standard to adjudicate most allegations related to "Rights and Responsibilities" that describe student behavioral expectations.
 Issues of discrimination, harassment and sexual violence as discussed in Section 3 will be addressed by the OEO Formal Complaint Process or the Title IX Grievance Process which can be found on the website for the Office of Equal Opportunity (processes are incorporated herein by reference).
-The DOS Office, pursuant to Section 21 typically adjudicates off-campus behavior.
+The DOS Office, may adjudicate off-campus behavior pursuant to Section 21.